Tehama County Uber Accident Lawyers

 Call 911 And Report The Incident

-Your utmost priority following a crash is to ensure your safety and call the authorities.
+Your priority following a crash is to ensure your safety and call the authorities.
 They will then investigate the accident, interview victims and any witnesses, and write an official incident report.
 Make sure to explain the details as clearly as possible and never admit fault or assume responsibility.
 This report will be essential for your claim.

 Seek Medical Attention